ppone/docs/accounting/intacct.md

 ### Install the Invoiced Customization Package

-The Invoiced Customization Package generated in the previous step can be installed on Intacct to add new custom fields needed by the integration and instantly import transactions from Intacct.
+The Invoiced Customization Package generated in the previous step should be installed on Intacct to add new custom fields and Smart Events needed by the integration.

 1. Find the `invoiced.xml` file generated in the previous section.
 This file is tied to your Invoiced account.
 Do not share it with anyone!
 Install the Invoiced package on Intacct in the **Customization Services** section.